yuchye/Capstone/README.md

 ## Data Cleaning and EDA

+We obtained training and testing datasets from Kaggle (https://www.kaggle.com/c/msk-redefining-cancer-treatment/data).
+These datasets had missing values which had to be replaced appropriately and merged so that the clinical text, genes and variations were combined for easier processing.
+We observed that the training dataset was highly imbalanced with two classes taking up almost 50% of all classes.

 The following are the findings from preliminary EDA:
 - The length of the descriptive text (in the training dataset) has a right-skewed distribution with mean of approx. 64,000 characters and a maximum length of approx. 526,000 characters
 - The top 3 mentioned genes are: